 Instructions

-- Preheat oven to 425°.
+- Preheat oven to 425 degrees Fahrenheit (220 degrees Celsius).
 Line a baking sheet with parchment paper.
 Place zucchini, squash, and red pepper in a large bowl.
 Add olive oil and salt; toss well to coat.
-Transfer to lined baking sheet; roast in preheated oven for 20 minutes, shaking the pan once halfway through.
+Transfer to the lined baking sheet; roast in the preheated oven for 20 minutes, shaking the pan once halfway through.

-- Add the corn and sliced jalapeno to the pan.
-Return to oven and roast for another 15 minutes until tender.
+- Add the corn and sliced jalapeño to the pan.
+Return to the oven and roast for another 15 minutes until tender.
 If vegetables don’t brown to your liking, turn on the broiler for a minute or two.
 Set aside to cool.
-Turn the oven down to 375°.
+Turn the oven down to 375 degrees Fahrenheit (190 degrees Celsius).

-- Spread ½ cup enchilada sauce into the bottom of an oven-safe pan (10x10 works well).
-Arrange the 4 tortillas to cover the bottom of the pan (may need to slice them).
+- Spread ½ cup of enchilada sauce into the bottom of an oven-safe pan (10×10 works well).
+Arrange 4 tortillas to cover the bottom of the pan (you may need to slice them).
 Spread half the bean mixture on top.
 Scatter half the veggies into the dish, followed by a third of the cheese mixture.
-Drizzle ¼ cup enchilada sauce over the top, and then repeat the process with 4 more tortillas, the remaining bean mixture and roasted veggies, another third of the cheese, and another ¼ cup enchilada sauce.
+Drizzle ¼ cup of enchilada sauce over the top, and then repeat the process with 4 more tortillas, the remaining bean mixture, roasted veggies, another third of the cheese, and another ¼ cup of enchilada sauce.
 Use the remaining 4 tortillas to add the top layer, and then pour on the remaining enchilada sauce (a little more than ½ cup).
-Cover the dish with a lid or foil; bake at 375° for 20 minutes.
+Cover the dish with a lid or foil; bake at 375 degrees Fahrenheit (190 degrees Celsius) for 20 minutes.

 NOTES